Food safety in the home

 Food is safely cooked when it reaches a high enough internal temperature to kill the harmful bacteria that cause food-borne illness.
 Don’t rely on sight, smell or taste alone to determine if your food is safe to eat.
 Ensuring foods reach a safe minimum internal temperature is the only reliable way to ensure safety.
 Use a metal stem probe thermometer to measure the internal temperature of cooked foods.

-Refer to the Ministry of Health webpage on proper cooking temperatures for safe internal cooking temperatures.
+Refer to the Government of Canada webpage on proper cooking temperatures for safe internal cooking temperatures.

 Make sure there are no cold spots in food (where bacteria can survive) when cooking in a microwave oven.
 For best results, cover food, stir and rotate for even cooking.
 If there is no turntable, rotate the dish by hand once or twice during cooking.